samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 #### DM-Controlled Adventurer

-You can make an adventurer character of your own (sometimes called a “DM PC”—a “Dungeon Master player character”) to accompany the party.
+You can make an adventurer character of your own (sometimes called a "DM PC"—a "Dungeon Master player character") to accompany the party.
 This is a rewarding way for you to roleplay with your friends while they’re exploring your world, but keep in mind that you’ll have to run this NPC in combat.

 Be sure to keep the players’ characters in the spotlight, and don’t take away the players’ agency by having your character make decisions for the group.